digitalpathologybern/hover_next_inference/README.md

 2. If you have multiple machines, e.g. CPU-only machines, you can move post-processing to that machine
 3. '--tta 4' yields robust results with very high speed
 4. '--inf_workers' should be set to the number of available cores
 5. '--pp_workers' should be set to number of available cores -1, with '--pp_tiling' set to a low number where the machine does not run OOM.
-E.g. on a 16-Core machine, '--pp_workers 16 --pp_tiling 8 is good
+E.g. on a 16-Core machine, '--pp_workers 16 --pp_tiling 8 is good.
+If you are running out of memory, increase --pp_tiling.

 ## Using the output files for downstream analysis: